Slicer/SlicerBuildEnvironment/README.md

 2. Update `Docker/Makefile` with the chosen tag

     ```bash
+    cd SlicerBuildEnvironment

     sed -i -E "s/^TAG = .+$/TAG = ${TAG}/g" Docker/Makefile
     ```

+    _On macOS with BSD `sed`, use `sed -i '' -E ...`._

-2. Add an entry in `README.rst` referencing the chosen tag
+2. Add an entry in `README.md` referencing the chosen tag

     > Since the image has not yet been published, specify `sha256-UNKNOWN`
     > as image hash.